arashshams/arashshams/README.md

 My quest is to create quality content in the first two fields on my GitHub and [Kaggle](https://www.kaggle.com/arashshamseddini) pages 💪💪💪 🚀🚀🚀

-As for the other two, I should say I am still learning! 🤞🤞🤞

 My favorite programming languages:

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)